How does this even worK?

 -

-You must use the majority of the syllables in the word in the pun.
+You must use the majority of the word in the pun.

 3 or more syllables = use the majority.